Jake Gyllenhaal Doesn’t Want To Discuss His Dating Life Or Eating Habits

 “I’ve put a lot of work into understanding my own voice and how to communicate with it,” Gyllenhaal continued.
 “I’m by no means a professional singer.
 I’m an actor, and why I love Sondheim is because he’s a playwright – with lyrics and music – but everything has intention, and so is absolutely actable on almost every measure.”

 He was willing to talk about his bromance with his Life co-star Ryan Reynolds.
-The Deadpool star admitted that Gyllenhaal is possibly a better cook than his wife Blake Lively.
+The Deadpool star admitted that Gyllenhaal is possibly a better cook than his wife, Blake Lively.
 Both actors sat down for a fun and casual interview with Good Morning America on Thursday, March, 16, reports Us Weekly.

 “My wife is very good at cooking, and Jake might just be a little better,” Reynolds said.
 “He can throw down.
 It gets very competitive.”